karakalo/lumen/doc/index.markdown

 <h2 class="centered">Bug Reports</h2>

 You may report bugs in Lumen, or ask about difficulties in using it, on the
-#Ada IRC channel on [the Freenode IRC network][freenode].
-There's also a
-[web-based bug tracker][jira] for Lumen on the AuroraUX site, thanks to those fine folks, especially Jerrid Kimball.
+\#Ada IRC channel on [the Freenode IRC network][freenode].
+There's also a [web-based bug tracker][jira] for Lumen on the AuroraUX site, thanks to those fine folks, especially Jerrid Kimball.
+Be sure to select "Lumen" under "Projects" if you use that page.

 <h2 class="centered">News About Lumen</h2>